anant-k027/Imagify-TextToImage/README.md

 [Imagify : Click here to view](https://imagify-shozab.vercel.app/) <!-- Replace # with the actual live demo link -->

 ## About
-Imagify is an AI-powered image generation SaaS web application built with the MERN stack.
-It uses the Clipdrop API to generate high-quality images and includes a secure login/signup system.
+Imagify is an AI-powered image generating web application built on MERN stack.
+It integrates with the Clipdrop API to generate high-quality AI-generated images and includes a secure login/signup system.

 ---